kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Nembrotha chamberlaini
 Tags			nudibranch 2014
-Description		Nudibranch's eyes are located inside the body with only about a quarter of a millimeter in diameter.
+Description		Nudibranch's eyes are located inside the body and measure about a quarter of a millimeter in diameter.
 These simple eyes are only coarsly able to discern differences in light intensity.

 DSC03699.jpg